 and with Janet Behan on her double bill Realtine/Noreen in 2016 as part of Camden Fringe 2016, both at the Tristan Bates Theatre.
 Most recently I worked with Lyndsey Jones, Clare Jones and Julia Collier on Sex, Spies and Streaming at the Hen and Chickens as part of Camden Fringe 2017.

-I am currently developing a production of Daleen Kruger’s Draadwerk for 2018.
+I am currently developing a production of Daleen Kruger’s Draadwerk about the life of South

 My work in Disability Arts has been extensive and pioneering.
 As well as my own work with In Tandem TC, I have been a mentor, trainer and director with Graeae Theatre including work on The Changeling and Diary of an Action Man and have worked as voice consultant with Deafinitely Theatre (BSL and English).
 My work in this area has led to invitations to speak at: What is theatre?
 LIFT 2004 Enquiry (Barge House, London South Bank); Changing the Scene – performance and creative access in theatre for and by visually impaired people (Royal National Theatre 2004); and Inclusion in Training & Performance for Disabled Actors (RADA 2003).